ZoneCog/Opencog_ubuntu1804LTS_setup/README.md

 Building OpenCog is a moving target.
 As of 27th of April 2018, these instructions work on Ubuntu 18.04 LTS.

+NOTE: I managed to get this to run on Ubuntu 16.04 LTS as well, but you need to upgrade GCC and G++ up from version 4.8.x.
+That version has issues with multithreading when building Link-Grammar!

 ## Setup Vagrant with Ubuntu 18.04 LTS

 1. Install VirtualBox and Vagrant(the method depends on your OS; In Mac OS High Sierra I use Homebrew by calling brew install vagrant)